/

 “My team knows that they can address me anytime with any type of question/issue and find, if not an answer, then at least a piece of advice in which direction to move to find a solution.
 The least I give my employees each time they come to talk to me is moral support and the opportunity to speak out.” - Maksym says.

 Keeping up office morale is a big part of team management.
 Morale has a huge effect on productivity and general well-being.
-Low morale can lead to decreased concentration and increased number of mistakes.
+Low morale can lead to decreased concentration and an increased number of mistakes.
 Also, it can lead to a higher employee turnover rate.

 Be your team’s biggest advocate and give them credit where credit is due

-Here’s what Maksym tells:
+Here’s what Maksym says:

 In general, managing a team is a lot like a relationship:

-• get to know your designers
+- get to know your designers

-• understand their strengths and weaknesses
+- understand their strengths and weaknesses

-• help to highlight their strengths
+- help to highlight their strengths

-• understand their life goals
+- understand their life goals

-• never stop supporting them
+- never stop supporting them

 Don't forget about feedback